 How do we know the vaccines will work well in all groups?

-Both drug makers conducted rigorous studies that included people across a range of ages, gender, racial, and ethnic groups.
+All three drug makers conducted rigorous studies that included people across a range of ages, gender, racial, and ethnic groups.

 In the Pfizer-BioNTech study, 42% of people were over the age of 55, and 20% had other medical conditions.
-Minority ethnic groups represented 17% of vaccine volunteers.
+Minority and ethnic groups represented 17% of vaccine volunteers.

 In the Moderna study, about 25% of the people in the study were over age 65.
-The study group was 63% white, 20% Hispanic/Latinx, 10% Black/African-American, 4% Asian, 1% Native American, and less than 2% other.
+The study group was 63% white, 20% Hispanic/Latinx, 10% Black/African American, 4% Asian, 1% Native American, and less than 2% other.

-Both vaccines offered strong protection against COVID-19 in all these groups.Back to top
+All three vaccines offered strong protection against COVID-19 in all these groups.Back to top

-Should people with cancer, who may have a weakened immune system, get the vaccines?
+Should people with cancer get the COVID-19 vaccines?

 Are the vaccines safe for me if I have already had COVID-19?

 The CDC encourages people who have had COVID-19 to get vaccinated.
 Some of the people in the vaccine studies had evidence of a prior COVID-19 infection.
-They had side effects from the vaccine that were similar to those who had not been previously been infected.Back to top
+They had side effects from the vaccine that were similar to those who had not been previously infected.Back to top

 How long does the vaccine protection last?
 Will people need to get it annually, like the flu shot?

-It is too early to tell how long the Pfizer-BioNTech and Moderna vaccines will provide protection against COVID-19, or whether follow-up shots will be needed on a regular basis.
-No vaccine provides 100% protection against getting the virus or spreading it to others, which is why it’s very important to continue following safety guidelines such as social distancing, wearing masks, and regularly washing hands.
-We will learn more as increasing numbers of people are vaccinated in the coming months.
+It is too early to tell how long the vaccines will provide protection against COVID-19 or whether follow-up shots will be needed on a regular basis.
+No vaccine provides 100% protection against getting the virus or spreading it to others, which is why it’s very important to continue following safety guidelines, such as social distancing, wearing masks, and regularly washing hands.
+We will learn more as more people are vaccinated in the coming months.

 Back to top